bplmaps/lmec-main-site/content/event/native-people-and-settler-colonialism-a-story-of-land-and-maps.md

 ---
 ### About this event

-Join Map Center K-12 educators to explore a variety of maps made by Indigenous and Euro-American cartographers to uncover Native presence and the dispossession of Native lands.
+Join Leventhal Center K-12 educators to explore a variety of maps made by Indigenous and Euro-American cartographers to uncover Native presence and the dispossession of Native lands.
 Take away a lesson you can teach right away in your classroom.